on the blog

 • Are vendors required — and who controls pricing?

 Item 7 is not a guarantee.
 It’s a starting estimate, not your final cost.
-Remember the Item 7 is not going to include your first year salary (if you want to pay yourself while starting), manager salary (if you want to start this with leadership in place), etc. These numbers will get your business open, serving customers and some operational capital in the bank.
+Remember, the Item 7 is not going to include your first-year salary (if you want to pay yourself while starting), manager salary (if you want to start this with leadership in place), etc. These numbers will get your business open, serving customers with some operational capital in the bank.

 3. Control, Territory, and Competition (Items 8–12)

-These sections define how much autonomy you truly have.
+These sections define how much autonomy you truly have when you purchase a franchise business.

 • Territory protection (or lack of it)